 Overview William James Henley, Sr. became Justice of the Peace, a position in which he remained until his death in 1909.
 Benjamin John Henley was the assistant counsel for the Goldfield Consolidated Mines Company.
 William James Henley, Jr. became an executive with the Isbell Construction Company later in his life.
 Collection contains mining company information mainly concerning Comstock Lode companies with some from Inyo, Sierra and Nevada Counties, California.
 Includes reports, deeds, insurance,...

-Overview One of the mines of the Comstock Lode, located in Virginia City, Nevada.
-Collection contains three payment receipts for work completed on the mine in 1874 and 1876.
+Overview The Savage Mine was owned by the Savage Mining Company and located in Virginia City, Nevada, one of the mines of the Comstock Lode.
+The collection contains three payment receipts for work completed on the mine in 1874 and 1876.

 Overview The Savage Mining Company was a silver mine located in Virginia City, Nevada.
 Charles Bonner was a superintendent for the Company.
-Collection contains incoming correspondence mainly from the 1860s for the Savage Mining Company and is address to superintendent Charles Bonner.
+The collection contains incoming correspondence mainly from the 1860s for the Savage Mining Company and is address to superintendent Charles Bonner.